 1. It’s a way to recharge ourselves

-The introvert bedroom provides us the opportunity to enjoy the tranquil of low key and quiet nights.
-It allows us to recharge our emotional, mental and spiritual energy that gets drained throughout the day.
+The introvert bedroom provides us the opportunity to enjoy the tranquility of low-key and quiet nights.
+It allows us to recharge our emotional, mental, and spiritual energy that gets drained throughout the day.

 Dr. Marti Olsen Laney, the author of The Introvert Advantage, believes dopamine is the biological component that defines the behavior of introverts and extroverts.
 Although high levels of dopamine stimulate extroverts, introverts feel overwhelmed with the same levels of dopamine.
 This is why we prefer to curl up in bed and watch a movie or read a book instead of going to a party.

 Our bedrooms are the best place for us to reflect and focus on our thoughts and imaginations.
 It gives us the opportunity to unwind and unload our minds and thoughts without getting distracted by others.

 It is our private and personal space where we can do anything and everything we like, whether it’s simply sitting in silence, writing, blogging, creating art, meditating, or any other activity to express ourselves.